evkx/evkx.github.io/content/technology/_index.md

 ## Motors & Drive Units

-Electric motors are the heart of any electric vehicle (EV), converting electrical energy into mechanical energy to propel the vehicle.
-As the demand for EVs continues to grow, there is an increasing need to understand the different types of electric motors used in these vehicles and their advantages and limitations.
-In this article, we will explore the various types of electric motors used in EVs, how they work, and the pros and cons of each type.
+Electric motors are the core of any electric vehicle (EV), transforming electrical energy into mechanical energy to drive the vehicle.
+As the popularity of EVs continues to rise, understanding the different types of electric motors and their respective benefits and drawbacks becomes increasingly important.

+This article delves into the various types of electric motors used in EVs, explaining how they function and highlighting the pros and cons of each type.

 <a href="motors/" class="btn btn-outline-primary" role="button">Read our electric motors technology article.</a>